d3fenderz/linux_security/README.md

 While it's possible and might work in your case, it's the most hacky approach and not the most efficient one.
 There's a significant risk to mess up the booting sequence, which can be hard to recover.

-In another perspective, dual boot configurations are also bad from a security perspective.
+In another perspective, dual boot configurations are bad from a security perspective.

 ## 7 links for Linux security